Sun Valley Serenade: Filming

 Sun Valley Serenade was filmed in March 1941, by Darryl Zanuck.
 Zanuck had come up with the idea for the film while on holiday there.
 Popular myth to the contrary, nearly all of the filming was done on the 20th-Century Fox sound stages in Hollywood.
 Only a few actors travelled to Sun Valley for exterior location shots.

 The film became a Hollywood hit and served as a recruiting effort for the elite ski corps of the 10th Mountain Division stationed at Camp Hale in Colorado.
 Sun Valley's ski school director, Otto Lang, of St. Anton, oversaw the skiing scenes.
-The musical numbers were recorded in multi-directional mono, placing microphones around different parts of the orchestra.
+The musical numbers were recorded in multidirectional mono, placing microphones around different parts of the orchestra.
 Those were all mixed down to mono at the time the film was released.
 The parts of those recordings were found and mixed into true stereo.
 They have also been included in home video releases.

-Clarice Freeman Schnoebelen, a skater who toured with Sonja Henie and appeared in the films, told her family a story about the filming of "Sun Valley Serenade."
+Clarice Freeman Schnoebelen, a skater who toured with Sonja Henie and appeared in the films, told her family a story about the filming of Sun Valley Serenade.
 Her name at the time was Clarice Evans or Corliss Evans.
 She said that the black dye added to the ice in the famous "black ice" scene, which created the mirror effect of the ice, stained the women's skates, and no offer was made to clean the skates or replace them.
 The women had to replace the skates out of their own pockets.
 In addition to the dye, the surface was flooded with water to increase the intensity of the reflection, which also increased the splashing of dye onto the skates.
-Some of the men, who wore black skates, didn't have the same problem.
-It is unclear if the other men who wore white skates were reimbursed.
+Some of the men, who wore black skates, did not have the same problem.
+Whether the other men who wore white skates were reimbursed is unclear.